flakeshake/debian-umgmt/README.md

 - Python 2.7
 - whiptail

-Thanks to Marwan Alsabbagh for his [python-whiptail library] (https://github.com/marwano/whiptail)
+whiptail.py is Copyright (c) 2013 by Marwan Alsabbagh and contributors.
+See whiptail.py for details.